jasonjeffreyjones/social-science-dashboard-inator/README.md

 - **Standardized:** One file, standard column structure.
 - **Automated:** Easy setup.
 New data arrives in your email inbox every day.
 Analysis scripts re-run while you sleep.

+## Roadmap
+- A demonstration implementation is available at [https://jasonjones.ninja/social-science-dashboard-inator/jjjp-ai-daily-dashboard/](https://jasonjones.ninja/social-science-dashboard-inator/jjjp-ai-daily-dashboard/).
+- A preprint describing the project: [Americans' Support for AI Development - Measured Daily with Open Data and Methods](https://arxiv.org/pdf/2412.05163)
+- Before uploading code, I need to remove hard-coded values specific to my implementation.
+I will do this soon.

 ## Usage
-There are two tracks: **Do-it-yourself (DIY) Inator** and **Fully Automated Luxury Data as a Public Good (FALDaPGoo) Intator**.
+There will be two tracks: **Do-it-yourself (DIY) Inator** and **Fully Automated Luxury Data as a Public Good (FALDaPGoo) Inator**.
-1. **DIY:** You're looking at it.
-Fork this repository and make it work for you.
-Follow my development of the *JJJP AI Daily Dashboard*.
-It is a bespoke version of an Inator.
+1. **DIY:** Fork this repository and make it work for you.
 2. **FALDaPGoo:** I am slowly developing the general purpose, fully automated version.
 Speedy development awaits a funder with vision.

 ## Follow